dimyG/jekyll-theme-chirpy/_posts/2026-04-23-on-the-formation-of-nations.md

 the pendulum has swung to the other side.
 Despite the fact that the modern greek identity is essentially the Byzantine Orthodox one, it has been disproportionately associated with its classical form especially in the eyes of foreigners.
 In any case using the concept of "meta-identities" we can incorporate them all under one entity.

-Another interesting fact is that because the title of "Rome" carried an immense political weight, both the west and the east were claiming it for themselves while denying it to the others.
-Westerners were called Franks or Latins by the Byzantines while the Eastern Roman Empire was called the empire of the Greeks by westerners.

 **A few words about the Turkish case** <br>
 The notion of a meta-identity can also be observed in younger cultures.
 Turkish culture for example, exhibits a